wzpscott/wzpscott.github.io/_pages/about.md

 --
   I am a junior undergraduate student at Beihang University.
 I will get my Bachelor degree in June 2022.
   I'm interested in artificial intellegence and related subjects.
 Currently, I'm working on knowledge distillation of vision transformers led by [Dr.Liu YiFan](https://irfanicmll.github.io/) .I've also done some research on citation network supervised by Prof. Zhang Junhuan and knowledge graph fusion supervised by Dr. Hu Jun.
   I'm looking for a potential phd position in autumn, 2022.
 Please feel free to check my CV and RP.
-Any contacts or suggestions would be greatly appreciated.:shipit
+Any contacts or suggestions would be greatly appreciated.

 Projects
 --